 Hiring a car is the best solution if travelling with your family.
 A return journey from Malaga Airport to Marbella by taxi probably won´t be far off the price of hiring a car for a week.
 You can get a quote below.
 Tips!
 Don´t go for the smallest car because you don’t want to have any luggage on show and make sure there´s aircon!
 We know there are people who don’t like driving abroad, but with Google Maps and all these other apps for directions, it really couldn’t be easier.
 Here’s some driving tips which might help.
 At peak periods we highly recommend taking the toll road as the N340 gets extremely busy.
-If hiring a car ask about parking at your hotel or apartment before booking either.
+If hiring a car ask about parking at your hotel or apartment before booking.

 The train only runs as far as Fuengirola.
 Read more about Malaga Airport train here.
 You could take the train to Fuengirola and then a bus to Marbella, but it´s probably better to take the direct bus to Marbella as mentioned below.
-If you do get an opportunity to use the train it´s efficient, clean and cheap, and such a shame it doesn’t go any further than Fuengirola.

-There is a direct bus from Malaga Airport which goes directly to Marbella Bus Station.
+There is a direct bus from Malaga Airport to Marbella Bus Station.
 So you would then need to take a bus, taxi or have someone pick you up to take you to your final destination.
 The Bus Station is one exit after La Cañada, has a cafe, lockers and a place to charge your phones.
 Do watch your bags in this area.
 You can see the timetable and prices for the direct Malaga to Marbella bus here.

 As you leave the arrivals hall you will see the taxi rank over to the right.
 It´s around 60km, takes around 40 minutes and prices could be anything from around 68€ – 80€, maybe more.
 Prices will vary depending on number of passengers, luggage, day of the week and time of day.
 You can see rough Malaga Airport Taxi prices here.
 There are meters in the taxis now so make sure they are on.
 Another piece of advice is not to start unpacking in the taxi, especially at night.
 We receive many emails from people losing items and sadly never getting them back.